-In the KMS tomcat/conf directory, replace the server.xml file with the provided ssl-server.xml file.
+In the /etc/hadoop-kms/tomcat-conf/conf/ directory, replace the server.xml file with the provided ssl-server.xml file.

-You need to create an SSL certificate for the KMS.
-As the kms user, use the Java keytool command to create the SSL certificate:
+Create a TLS/SSL certificate for the KMS.
+As the kms user, use the Java keytool command to create the TLS/SSL certificate: